-The paper is also related to the rapidly growing literature developing quantitative spatial models of trade.
-One strand of this literature (Coşar and Fajgelbaum, 2016; Fajgelbaum and Redding, 2018) proposes models of how external trade through ports shapes the spatial distribution of activity within countries ("port trade" models).
-Another strand (Allen and Arkolakis, 2014; Donaldson and Hornbeck, 2016; Monte, Redding and Rossi-Hansberg, 2018; Redding, 2016) focuses on the role of internal trade instead ("internal trade" models).
-As internal trade played a dominant role in early-20th century Hungary, I propose a model that belongs to this second strand.
+2016; Fajgelbaum and Redding 2022) proposes models of how external trade through ports shapes the spatial distribution of activity within countries ("port trade" models).
+Another strand (Allen and Arkolakis 2014; Donaldson and Hornbeck 2016; Monte, Redding, and Rossi-Hansberg 2018; Redding 2016) focuses on the role of internal trade instead ("internal trade" models).
+As internal trade played a dominant role in early twentieth-century Hungary, I propose a model that belongs to this second strand.
 However, I contribute to the "internal trade" literature by developing a model in which trade has a positive impact on urbanization.4 To this end, among other things, I borrow a model ingredient from the "port trade" literature: the fact that trade takes place at a subset of all locations.
 Thus, this paper can be viewed as bridging the gap between "port trade" and "internal trade" models.
 I combine ingredients of these models such that I can both speak to the empirical findings and measure the real income gains from trade in a setting in which internal trade gives rise to urbanization.5

 Finally, the paper is related to the literature studying the effect of countries' trade openness on agglomeration more generally.
 An early paper in this literature is the one by Krugman and Livas Elizondo (1996).
 They suggest in a stylized three-location model that, in the presence of external trade, economies are less likely to give rise to agglomeration through linkages between consumers and firms.
-Brülhart (2011), however, argues in a survey of the literature that this prediction is specific to the particular three-location setting and other stylized frameworks in fact deliver the opposite conclusion.
+Brülhart (2011), however, argues in a survey of the literature that this prediction is specific to the particular three-location setting, and other stylized frameworks in fact deliver the opposite conclusion.
 Unlike these papers, I study the relationship between internal trade and agglomeration.
-Also, I develop a multi-location framework in which I can quantitatively measure the effect of trade on agglomeration without the need to assume a stylized geography.
+Also, I develop a multilocation framework in which I can quantitatively measure the effect of trade on agglomeration without the need to assume a stylized geography.